 - Click Save.

-Using the MidoNet CLI
+From the MidoNet CLI

 To get started with the MidoNet CLI, you can access the CLI prompt on the OpenStack Controller:

-Now from the MidoNet CLI, the commands explained in this section perform the same operations depicted in the previous section with the MidoNet Manager GUI.
+From the MidoNet CLI, the commands explained in this section perform the same operations depicted in the previous section with the MidoNet Manager GUI.

 Create a tunnel zone with a name and type vtep: